 On the other hand, female carpenter bees are capable of stinging, but they rarely do so.
 They will only sting when they feel they or their eggs are threatened.
 This means if you see a carpenter bee tunnel, don’t stick your finger in it.

 Carpenter Bees Can Cause Structural Damage to Your Home

 The real danger comes from the damage they can cause to your home and wooden structures.
-They create round, smooth holes that measure a around a half inch in diameter and can extend deep within a wooden structure.
+They create round, smooth holes that measure around a half-inch in diameter and can extend deep within a wooden structure.
 Having multiple carpenter bees taking up residence and nesting can lead to severe structural damage.